borisdayma/docs/docs/started.md

 import wandb
 wandb.init(project="my-project")
 ```
 We automatically create the project for you if it doesn't exist.
-You can learn more about additonal options you can pass into to `wandb.init` [here](configs).
+(See the [wandb.init](init) documentation for more initialization options.)

 Next, save a few hyperparameters: